UKHomeOffice/platform-hub/README.md

-# Platform Hub – the software powering the HODDAT PaaS Hub
+# Platform Hub – the software powering the Application Container Platform Hub at the UK Home Office

 ## General architecture